Check out our latest post “Mine Unstructured Text Data Using Your Business and Domain Language with DataScava.”

 Today, the technology exists to use your business language and subject matter expertise to quickly and accurately mine raw text so you can unlock its value.

-A tool that uses your company’s domain-specific topics, searches and filters tuned to your business and always in your control.
+A tool that uses your company’s domain-specific language and topics, searches and filters tuned to your business and always in your control.

 And works as an alternative or adjunct to NLP/NLU.